-Swellings in cats are quite common and can be found on almost any part of the body.
-A swollen chin may have a number of causes, but the most common would have to be a condition known as feline acne.
+The most common cause is condition known asfeline acne.
 This is characterised by the presence of blackheads on your cat’s chin and lips.
 The area may become inflamed, resulting in localised swelling.
 While not serious to your cat, it can cause some discomfort.
 The exact cause of feline acne isn’t known but several factors may play a role including the use of plastic food and water bowls which are more likely to harbour bacteria, poor grooming, overactive sebaceous glands and possibly hormones.

-The treatment of feline acne is fairly straightforward, switch to glass or ceramic food bowls and wash frequently.
+The treatment of feline acne is straightforward, switch to glass or ceramic food bowls and wash frequently.
 Clean the chin area with an antibacterial soap or iodine (Betadine), which should be diluted to the colour of weak tea.
 More severe cases, cleansing the skin with an ointment or gel containing benzoyl peroxide (such as OxyDex) or chlorhexidine may be of use.
 Topical steroids may be recommended to reduce inflammation and oral antibiotics if the area has become infected.

-Insect bite or sting – Ant bites, spider bites (I know, a spider isn’t an insect) and bee stings are the most common bites and stings in cats causing localised swelling, itching and pain.
+Ant bites, spider bites (I know, a spider isn’t an insect) and bee stings are the most common bites and stings in cats causing localised swelling, itching and pain.
 In most cases, this will resolve itself within a few hours, but you may choose to give your cat some Benadryl(diphenhydramine hydrochloride).
 This can help to reduce inflammation and itching.

-Oral cancer – Oral cancer is usually caused by a type of cancer known as a squamous cell carcinoma.
+Oral cancer is usually caused by a type of cancer known as a squamous cell carcinoma.
 This cancer is particularly invasive, often spreading to surrounding bones and tissues.
 Other symptoms of oral cancer include a lump in the mouth, loose teeth, bad breath, difficulty eating and drooling.
 Oral cancer is often hard to treat due to the speed in which it invades surrounding tissue, and an early diagnosis offers the best prospect.
-Treatment depends on the location of the cancer, if it is in the lower front jaw, then surgical removal may be possible, chemotherapy and radiotherapy may also be recommended.
+Treatment depends on the location of cancer, if it is in the lower front jaw, then surgical removal may be possible, chemotherapy and radiotherapy may also be recommended.

 Almost anything can cause an allergic reaction in cats which can result in swelling on the chin and lip.
 Flea bites, food bowls and food being common causes.
-Finding and eliminating the cause and if a food allergy is the reason, switching to a different “type” of food should resolve the issue.
+Finding and eliminating the cause and if a food allergy is the cause, switching to a different type of food should resolve the issue.

-http://www.cat-world.com.au/wp-content/uploads/2014/06/swollen-chin-in-cats.jpg257400adminhttp://www.cat-world.com.au/wp-content/uploads/2017/06/header-object-300x70.pngadmin2014-06-28 03:51:362017-06-09 03:09:49Swollen Chin In Cats
+http://www.cat-world.com.au/wp-content/uploads/2014/06/swollen-chin-in-cats.jpg257400adminhttp://www.cat-world.com.au/wp-content/uploads/2017/06/header-object-300x70.pngadmin2014-06-28 03:51:362017-09-22 04:10:54Swollen Chin In Cats